reststate/reststate-vuex/README.md

   });
 ```

-However, the beauty of storing your data in Vuex is that if you know the record has already been retrieved, you don't need to load it again.
+If you know the record has already been retrieved, you don't need to load it again.
 For example, if you've loaded all records on a list screen, and then you click to view the details for a single record, you can just use the getter directly:

 ```javascript
 const widget = this.$store.getters['widgets/byId']({ id: 42 });